4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/20.4-Map-data-types/README.md

 # `20.4` Map data types

-Some times arrays come with mixed values and you need to unify them into only one data type.
+Sometimes arrays come with mixed values, and you need to unify them into only one data type.

 ## 📝 Instructions: